gouthamatla/RNA-Seq/README.md

 RNA-Seq
 =======

 Automated TopHat-cuffdiff pipeline for illumina paired-end data.
 This is a basic script written as a part of another pipeline, it will be updated with best practice methods in pyhton.
-For e.g os.sys() is no longer recommended.
+For e.g ```python os.sys() ``` is no longer recommended.

 This script performs: